stayallive/php/README.md

 ## Available extensions

-Some extensions are enabled by default (compiled-in) and some you have to enable in your `.gitlab-ci.yml` `before_script` section with `docker-php-ext-enable module1 module2`
+Some extensions are enabled by default (compiled-in) and some you have to enable when needed.

 <details>
-<summary>Compiled-in extensions</summary>
+<summary>List of compiled-in extensions (enabled by default)</summary>

 - ctype
 - curl
 - date
 - dom
-- ereg
 - fileinfo
 - filter
+- ftp
 - hash
 - iconv
 - json
 - libxml
+- mbstring
 - mysqlnd
 - openssl
 - pcre